PassMax/passmax-web/README.md

 # PassMax Website

-The passmax website is hosted on [GitHub](https://passmax.gihtub.io).
+The passmax website is hosted by [vercel](https://passmax.vercel.app).

 ## Installation